 The Geography and Environmental Engineering Master of Science is open to students with undergraduate degrees in engineering, mathematics, biology, chemistry, physics, geology, and other scientific disciplines.
 The degree is designed to allow students, with the assistance of the their faculty advisor, the opportunity to construct a curriculum that will best suit their individual goals.

-Students pursuing this degree may choose between one of the two tracks for the M.S., Environmental Science or Environmental Science and Policy, or may choose to follow any of the M.S.E. track curricula.
+Students pursuing this degree may choose between one of the three tracks for the M.S.,

 Program Requirements